joesb/helios360/content/handbook/what/advocacy.md

 Like you, the delivery team sits super-close to the client.
 They have a powerful sense of what works (and what doesn't!) in the real world.
 They have an in-depth understanding about building efficient, high-performance, secure *and useful* things that work for real users.

-And, like you, they also understand how to take the irregularly shaped, zigzag and edgy things of your company and smooth them out for your customers.
+And, like you, they also understand how to take the irregularly shaped, zigzag and edgy things of your company and *smooth them out for your customers*.

+### The delivery team's needs

-But they have their own needs — in order for delivery teams to do their best work they have their own quirks and requirements.
+But the delivery team also have their own needs.

+In order for delivery teams to do their best work they have their own quirks and requirements, to which the CDO needs to be attentive.

 For example, they need …

 - a project vision and clear objectives,
 - a robust plan to follow,